Professor Madeline Carr

 Biography

-Her research focuses on the implications of emerging technology for national and global security, international order, and corporate governance.
-Professor Carr has published on cyber norms, multi-stakeholder internet governance, the future of the insurance sector in the Internet of Things (IoT), cybersecurity and international law, public/private partnerships in national cyber security strategies, and the ways in which boards approach cyber risk.
-Her book entitled ‘US Power and the Internet in International Relations’ was published by Palgrave MacMillan in 2016.
-Professor Carr is also the co-editor of a Rowman and Littlefield book series on Digital Technologies and Global Politics.
+Professor Carr has published on cyber norms, multi-stakeholder Internet governance, the future of the insurance sector in the IoT, cybersecurity and international law, the public/private partnership in national cyber security strategies, and the ways in which boards approach cyber risk.
+Professor Carr is the co-editor of a Rowman and Littlefield book series on Digital Technologies and Global Politics.

 email